abitravers1989/countMyWords/README.md

 - Commandline node app.
 - The textFile is pre-supplied and hard-coded into the programme.
-- On running the programme the words, their frequency and if this number is prime or not, appears in the terminal.
+- On running the programme; the words, their frequency and if this number is prime or not, appears in the terminal.

 ````
 MVP User Story

 As a user,
-So that I can see the wordCounterApp works,
+So that I can see that the wordCounterApp works,
 I want the example book to be preloaded.

 As a user,
-So that I can see the wordCounterApp works,
+So that I can see that the wordCounterApp works,
-I want to see all the words in the example book which are the same, I want all words to be standardised, ie no capitalisation or punctuation.
+I want to see all the words in the example book, I want all words to be standardised, ie no capitalisation or punctuation.

 As a user,
-So that I can use the wordCounterApp works,
-I want to see all the words and their frequency in the supplied text File.

-As a user,
-So that I can use the wordCounterApp works,
+So that I can use the wordCounterApp,
-I want to see all the words and their frequency in the supplied text File.
+I want to see all the words and their frequency in the supplied text File(book).

 As a user who is a big prime numbers fan,
-So that I can use the wordCounterApp works,
+So that I can use the wordCounterApp,
-I want to see all the words, their frequency and if this number is prime or not in the supplied text File.
+I want to see all the words, their frequency and if this number is prime or not.
 ````

 MVP+